 Structural Database of Protein-Protein Complexes and their Inhibitors

 2P2IDB is a hand-curated database dedicated to the structure of protein-protein complexes with known small molecule inhibitors.
-We have gathered from the PDB, 25 PPIs and 239 small molecule inhibitors found at the interface .
+We have gathered from the PDB, 27 PPIs and 242 small molecule inhibitors found at the interface .
 Interfaces in 2P2IDB have been analyzed in terms of geometrical parameters, atom and residue properties, buried accessible surface area and other biophysical parameters and compared to those of representative datasets of heterodimeric complexes.
-The 25 complexes have been classified into 2 clusters based on the number of segments at the interface (Basse et al, 2013).
+The 27 complexes have been classified into 3 classes based on the number of segments at the interface and target properties (Basse et al, 2013).

 Protein-protein interface analysis tool

-2P2IINSPECTOR is a tool to calculate a series of physical and chemical descriptors that characterize protein–protein interfaces from 3D structures (Basse et al, 2013).
-These 48 parameters include, interface area, gap volume, non-bonded contacts, hydrogen-bonds, residue and atomic composition, number of segments and secondary structure contribution.
+2P2IINSPECTOR is a tool to calculate a series of physical and chemical descriptors that characterize protein–protein and protein-ligand interfaces from 3D structures (Basse et al, 2013).
+These 51 parameters include interface area, gap volume, eccentricity, circularity, planarity, non-bonded contacts, hydrogen-bonds, residue and atomic composition, number of segments and secondary structure contribution.
 Users can analyze protein complexes from the PDB using standard four letter accession codes or upload their own PDB files.
 The analyzed complex can be visualized using a Jmol applet containing a user-friendly menu.
-This new tool thus provides an efficient way of characterizing protein–protein interfaces.
+This new tool thus provides an efficient way of characterizing protein–protein and protein-ligand interfaces.

 Druggability Prediction of Protein-Protein Interfaces

 2P2ISCORE is a scoring function to predict the druggability of protein-protein interfaces.
 The current qualitative version of the tool was built by extracting six interface descriptors that allow a good discrimination between PPIs with known inhibitors and transient heterodimers from the PDB (Basse et al, 2013; Bourgeas et al, 2010).

 Design of Focussed PPI Chemical Libraries